 Municipalities will be required to match grants with a 25% local project cost share.

 Bristol, Woonsocket, Little Compton, Warwick, Pawtucket/Central Falls, Newport/Middletown

 Cumberland, East Providence, Jamestown, New Shoreham, North Kingstown, Providence, Tiverton

 Coventry, Cranston, East Greenwich, Hopkinton, Johnston, North Providence, West Greenwich, West Warwick

 Want to see your municipality in the RI Municipal Resilience Program?

-Application for program participation is now rolling!
+The Rhode Island Infrastructure Bank is accepting applications for the Municipal Resilience Program on a rolling basis.
+Eligible municipalities include Exeter, Foster, North Smithfield, and Scituate.
 To apply, review the Request for Proposals and Application documents below.
 Submit your completed application with required attachments to Kimberly Korioth at: